 Do you need healing?

 Sometimes the pain can seem overwhelming, but there is hope.
 If you are dealing with life after miscarriage, abortion, or sexual abuse, or if you are currently in an abusive situation, you are not alone.
 We want to be there for you to offer comfort, encouragement, and practical help.
 Grief takes time and healing is a process.
 We have trained client advocates that can help you begin the healing process and we have licensed counselors that we refer to.
 You don’t have to stay silent anymore.
-Please call our office to make an appointment today.
+Please call our office for an appointment or schedule online today.

 Did you know?

 If you have had a miscarriage, you are not alone in your grief.
 In the United States, an estimated 15% of known pregnancies end in miscarriage.
 Even so, you may feel alone and may carry your grief in silence.
 We are here to help you embrace hope as you do the hard work of grieving.
 Give yourself the space and grace you need to mourn.

 Anger, sadness, and depression are normal feelings after a miscarriage.
 You may also experience:

 You may be questioning what caused the miscarriage.
 You may also be wondering whether to tell others.
 The painful grief of miscarriage is just as heartbreaking as the loss of a full-term baby, but people often don’t reach out and offer comfort and support in the same way.
 Sometimes they expect the mother to recover quickly or “try again”.
 This can often deepen the pain and confusion.

 Feelings of jealousy can also emerge.
 The mere sight of a pregnant woman may cause feelings of envy.
 You may experience jealousy if close friends or family are expecting, while also feeling genuine happiness for them.

 It is common to wonder if you did something to cause the miscarriage, or if you could have prevented it somehow.
 But, often there is no explanation for a miscarriage.